ethercis/ehrservice/jooq-pg/README.md

 `jooq-codegen ecis-dbgen.xml`

+NB. make sure pointers to drivers and DB address matches your configuration

 Dependencies
 ------------
 The main dependency is jOOQ 3.7 which is extensively used to perform SQL queries in a neat way (jOOQ stands for *java object oriented query*).
 See `http://www.jooq.org/` for more details on this great library.